Gonusi/folder-app/README.md

 ### `npm start`

-Runs the app in the development mode, includes server.
-Open <br/> [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app in the development mode, includes server with hot reload on <br/>
+file save.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 *or*